The Drinfeld-Grinberg-Kazhdan theorem and embedding codimension of the arc space: On the Drinfeld--Grinberg--Kazhdan theorem

 \subsection{Formal neighborhoods via deformations}

 To recap, our goal is to prove the existence of an isomorphism between the formal neighborhood of $X_\infty$ at $\alpha$ and the formal neighborhood of $Z \times \cP_\infty^n$ at $\mu(\alpha)$ up to appropriate change of coefficient field.
-If $\alpha$ is a $k$-rational point of $X_\infty$ then this is the original statement in \cite{Dri02}.
-Indeed, in this case $\mu(\alpha)$ is $k$-rational as well and the result follows directly from \cref{t:deformations}.
+If $\alpha$ is a $k$-rational point of $X_\infty$ then this is the original statement in \cite{Dri02}, see \cref{r:dgk-k-rational}.
 In the general case one has to take into account the residue field extension induced by $\mu$; the crucial point here is to use results from \cite{CdFD24} for general linear projections.

 Recall that we assumed $X = V(f_1,\ldots,f_m) \subset \A^{n+m}$ where $f_1,\ldots,f_r \in k[x,y]$ with $x = (x_1,\ldots,x_n)$, $y = (y_1,\ldots,y_m)$.
 Moreover $\alpha \in X_\infty^{\delta,d}$ with $\delta = \det\left(\frac{\partial f_i}{\partial y_j}\right)_{i,j\leq m}$.
 Set $Y \coloneqq \A^n$ and consider the morphism